carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 >## Activity
 >
 > Consider this image and write a list of terms you would use to annotate it.
 Compare your outputs with your nearest neighbour(s).
-Discuss the differences and how this could effect what a model might learn.
+Discuss the differences and how this could effect a model.
 {: .challenge}

 ### Bias arising when refining and reinforcing a models learning